sven-hash/docs/versioned_docs/version-stable/run-nym-nodes/nodes/mixnodes.md

 Which will output something like this:

 ```
       _ __  _   _ _ __ ___
      | '_ \| | | | '_ \ _ \
      | | | | |_| | | | | | |
      |_| |_|\__, |_| |_| |_|
             |___/

-             (mixnode - version 0.12.1)
+             (mixnode - version 1.0.0)

 name: winston-smithnode
 description: nym-mixnode hosted on Linode VPS in <location> with the following specs: <specs>.
 link, e.g. https://mixnode.yourdomain.com: mixnode.mydomain.net
+location, e.g. City: London, Country: UK: <your_location>
 ```

 This information will be shown in the mixnode's page in the Network Explorer, and help people make delegated staking decisions.